links-cosero/swarm_uav_config/README.md

 ...
 ```

-In order to solve the warning go inside px4_ros_com/examples/advertisers/debug_advertiser.cpp and change %llu to %lu.
+In order to solve the warning go inside px4_ros_com/src/examples/advertisers/debug_vect_advertiser.cpp and change %llu to %lu in Line 66.
-Next do:
+Now build again:
 ```
 cd ~/uav_config_ws
 colcon build --packages-select px4_ros_com
 ```
 And the package should build without stderr.

-When building px4-offboard a warning may arise as follows.
+When building px4_offboard a warning may arise as follows.
 ```
 ...
 UserWarning: Usage of dash-separated 'script-dir' will not be supported in future versions.
 Please use the underscore name 'script_dir' instead
 UserWarning: Usage of dash-separated 'install-scripts' will not be supported in future versions.
 Please use the underscore name 'install_scripts'
---- stderr: px4-offboard
+--- stderr: px4_offboard
 ```

 Go inside the package px4-offboard and change script-dir to script_dir and install-scripts to install_scripts.
 Next do:
 ```
 cd ~/uav_config_ws
-colcon build --packages-select px4-offboard
+colcon build --packages-select px4_offboard
 ```
 And the package should build without stderr.